Loading

 Entertainment district

-The 1990s were a high point for Deep Ellum as Dallas' liveliest entertainment district.
+After decades of neglect, the 1980s and 90s marked a return for Deep Ellum as Dallas' liveliest entertainment district.
 At that time, it had become such a popular attraction that the streets often were blocked off to traffic, especially on weekends.
 It also spawned several events, such as the Deep Ellum Film Festival and Deep Ellum Arts Festival.

 By 1991, Deep Ellum had 57 bars and nightclubs.
 Restaurants, tattoo parlors, other diverse retail shops, and increasing high-rent residential loft spaces were available.
 Over time, though, the streets became much emptier on weekend nights than in the 1990s.
 New events such as the Culture of Deep Ellum (CODE) events, and Dallas Rock Meetup Group monthly festival, involve multivenue, multiband performances that help to maintain Deep Ellum's viability as a live-music hotspot.